 Morphological characteristics and affinities of the Chinese mountain cat, Felis bieti (Preliminary Report) Madrid, Spain: Museo Nacional de Ciencias Naturales, 4 p.

-The following websites have well researched and authoritative information on Chinese Mountain Cats (note this species is sometimes described as a subspecies of the wildcat ie Felis silvestris bieti):
+The following organizations have well researched and authoritative information on Chinese Mountain Cats: